bartmasz/homelab-proxmox-ansible/README.md

 ### Reviewing Ansible settings

-Review `hosts` file.
+Review `hosts.ini` file.
 Ensure that proxmox host IP is correct and alias matches the one used in the playbook.

 `ansible-lint` lints Ansible yaml files in the project.